tmquan/python/README.md

-This repository contains several peusocode of python related image processing stuff.
+This repository contains several peusocode of python related image processing and visualization stuffs.

 - PIL
 - opencv-python